Our Top Tips for your Video Interview

-Due to COVID-19, many of our clients have taken to video interview in order to conduct their interviews.
-For some, this will come as a relief; you don’t need to find the office, pay for parking or even leave the comfort of your home!
-However, for most of us, this is a brand-new way of interviewing.
-We are using technology we aren’t familiar with; we’re finding it difficult to communicate in the same way we would face-to-face and we’re unsure of the correct ‘etiquette’ for video interviews.
+Due to the pandemic, many of our clients took to video interview in order to conduct their interviews.
+For most of us, this was a brand-new way of interviewing.
+We were using technology we weren’t familiar with, finding it difficult to communicate in the same way, and unsure of the correct ‘etiquette’ used during video interviews.

 It’s important to test the link, PRIOR to your video interview.
 So many clients have told us that interviewees have been late due to technical issues, which doesn’t give the best first impression – especially if you’re interviewing for a technical job.
 We’ve found at times that Microsoft Teams doesn’t work immediately after using Zoom, so make sure you do check the link beforehand.

 There have been a lot of ‘funny’ stories making the news recently, where inappropriate objects are on show, or silly backgrounds are being used.
 Make sure you set up your webcam so there is a blank canvas behind you, or an inoffensive piece of art, or a bookcase (with JUST books on it).
 If you’re borrowing a laptop, make sure the owner doesn’t use silly backgrounds, so you don’t get caught off guard.
 Also, make sure nobody (human or otherwise), can be a distraction.
 Make sure you’re in the room alone and that nobody else walks in.

 If you don’t have a laptop riser, then to ensure your laptop is at the right height, use some books.
 A lot of people slouch when they’re working on their laptop, so make sure the camera is eye level to help your posture.
 Also, you want the laptop to capture your full head and also your shoulders, so place it further back if needs be.
 The rule of thumb is to have the top of your screen at eye level.